 Employees subject to income tax receive their salaries or wages as a net amount.
-The employer withholds salary tax from each wage payment and pays the tax to the tax office.
+The employer withholds wage tax from each wage payment and pays the tax to the tax office.

 In order that traders, who are not subject to deduction of tax and are assessed after the end of the year, should not be treated more favourably than employees, the former must also make prepayments during the year towards the anticipated income tax liability (Section 45 paragraph 1 of the Einkommensteuergesetz – EStG).

 The basis for the calculation of income tax is taxable income, but this can be finally determined only in retrospect.
 The anticipated income tax, however, must be paid during the current year as income tax prepayments.
 These prepayments must be made by the following dates:

 - 15 May

 You will be reminded of the relevant income tax prepayment sums through a notification issued approximately one month before they are due.
 If you would prefer not to be bothered with the due dates and making payments on time, it is also possible to pay your income tax prepayments conveniently by means of a SEPA direct debit.